 The Re-Sale value is the price for which a golfer or retailer may reasonably expect to sell a used golf club(s) privately or through a retail shop.
 The Re-Sale value applies to both the on-line and off-line retail environments.

 The Trade-In value represents the price a golfer can expect to receive in credit from a retailer toward the purchase of another golf club.
-The retailer would then probably either re-sell or liquidate the golf club trade-in (just like in the automobile industry!)
-The golf club Trade-In values provided in the PGA.com Value Guide are not eBay Statistics.
+The retailer would then probably either re-sell or liquidate the golf club trade-in (just like in the automobile industry!).

 note: The PGA.com Value Guide provides additional information about the number of transactions on which a golf club value is based, as well as the most recent transaction date.
 These additional pieces of continually updated information contribute to the confidence level and accuracy of the golf club value range.

 High, Mid, and Low values are included to provide a range in which a used golf club may be confidently valued.
 Other factors, including condition (a very important factor!), must be taken into account when determining the final value of a particular used golf club.